 As we look at the future, we see a positive trajectory for retail in a changing world.
 For the ‘right retail space in the right location’, when organised with high-quality public realm and with an appropriate mix of other uses, these locations will be a magnate as social spaces.
 This is because it will deliver pleasure and purpose to the user and create the places where people want to spend their time.
 As we all know, time is the most precious of commodities and it is our choice how and where we spend it.

-Justin Taylor is Head of EMEA Retail, who provides ongoing consultancy and agency support to retailers and landlords alike, across many of the most exciting projects in Europe.
+Boris van Haare Heijmeijer is Head of EMEA Retail, his team provides ongoing consultancy and agency support to retailers and landlords, across many of the most exciting retail projects across Europe.